 You have probably heard of the term IV when discussing PET materials, but why is this specification so important?

-As previously mentioned, the polymer chain reaction, or polymerization, is stopped at a point when polymer chain length reaches a certain level for its end-use application based on its IV test reading.
+As previously mentioned, the polymer chain reaction, or polymerization, is stopped at a point when polymer chain length reaches the required level for its application based on intrinsic viscosity test results.

-A measure of the polymers molecular weight, IV reflects the material’s melting point, crystallinity, and tensile strength.
-Intrinsic Viscosity is, thus, a key quality control specification and perhaps the most important characteristic of PET.
+A measure of the polymers molecular weight, IV reflects critical characteristics such as the material’s melting point, crystallinity, and tensile strength.
+It is a key quality control specification and perhaps the most important characteristic of PET.

 Advantages of Testing and Controlling Intrinsic Viscosity

 As such, the economics of using an unsatisfactory and unknown IV of PET material are significant.
-Ineffective management of intrinsic viscosity not only affects the material’s performance, but also the bottom line in terms of unwanted scrap, waste, additional process runs and related costs for both the extruder and thermoformer.
+Ineffective management of intrinsic viscosity not only compromises performance, but also drives up costs through increased scrap, waste, reprocessing, and production delays.

-The mechanical characteristics of PET improve at higher molecular weight (higher IV) and are worse at lower molecular weight (lower IV).
-Should the IV of the extruded PET sheets drop below acceptable thresholds, the end product’s mechanical properties of the sheet will be compromised to an unacceptable level, resulting in downstream quality issues in thermoforming processes.
+PET’s mechanical properties improve at higher molecular weight (higher IV) and worsen at lower molecular weight (lower IV).
+If the IV of the extruded PET sheets drop below acceptable thresholds, mechanical strength, clarity, and forming characteristics suffer, leading to downstream quality issues during thermoforming.

 Most extrusion processors of PET require outside sources and labs to perform IV testing, which can take days to weeks to get the results.
 Most likely, by the time the material’s intrinsic viscosity is known, the quality issue has already been discovered and the material rejected.

-ICPG's real-time IV monitoring identifies any deviation in processing conditions and is able to take corrective action to address those conditions to ensure consistent quality and an efficient production run.
-These results are benchmarked against the ASTM Solution Test Method for measuring intrinsic viscosity and possesses an accuracy of +/- 0.02 dl/g.
+This proprietary system detects any deviation in processing parameters and enables corrective action in-process, minimizing waste and maximizing efficiency.
+The data is benchmarked against the ASTM Solution Test Method for measuring intrinsic viscosity, delivering an accuracy of +/- 0.02 dl/g.

 Enhancing Circular Economy Practices with Advanced Extrusion Technology